-The Attorney General of New Jersey has sued a mobile app developer for failing to comply with COPPA.
-The lawsuit is hardly a surprise.
+New Jersey sues app developer for violating COPPA – huge news.
+The lawsuit is hardly a surprise in some respects, however.
 App developers have long disregarded COPPA when developing apps.
 One might guess most developers don’t even know the law exists.

 The Children’s Online Privacy Protection Act [“COPPA”] requires businesses to follow strict information practices when collecting personal information from anyone under 13 years of age.
 The restrictions range from requiring verified parental consent to collecting only a minimum of information from kids under 13 on a site.